ryancoppa/puente-data-collection/README.md

 ![](https://img.shields.io/badge/angular_2+-✓-blue.svg)
 ![](https://img.shields.io/badge/parse_server-✓-blue.svg)

-# About this starter
+# About this project

-This is a Surveying Application for integrating Ionic 3, Angular 2+ and Parse Server.
+This is a Surveying Mobile Application for integrating Ionic 3, Angular 2+ and Parse Server.
+It's being used for community development data collection and assessment in the Dominican Republic.

 # Libraries